hapytex/django-antipatterns/troubleshooting/mysql-can-not-extract-filter-on-attributes-of-a-date-time-object-when-timezones-are-enabled.md

 <pre class="bash"><code>time_zone_transition /usr/share/zoneinfo | mysql -u <i>root</i> -p mysql</code></pre>

-By entering the password of the *`root`* user (or another user that can alter the `mysql` database), we thus can update the tables to work with the (new) timezones.
+By entering the password of the *`root`* user (or another user that can alter the `mysql` database), we thus can update the tables to work with the (new) time zones.